 The Rise of Rural Cinema

-Cinemas have maintained their popularity in the 21st Century as a space in which to socialise watching films.
-But where do rural cinemas fit into the cinematic experience?
+Cinemas have maintained their popularity in the 21st century as a preferred place to socialise and watch films.
+But where do rural and community cinemas fit into the contemporary film-going landscape?

-Perhaps this provokes the opposite image of the modern, multi-screened metropolitan cinema, but research here at University of East Anglia is proving how valuable film screenings in rural and other culturally under-serviced places continues to be.
+This area of film-going perhaps evokes the opposite image of the modern, multi-screen metropolitan cinema, but research here at the University of East Anglia is providing how valuable film screenings in rural and other culturally under-serviced places continues to be.
 Despite the availability of cheaper and more convenient ways of watching films at home, large numbers of people continue to seek out and enjoy communal viewing experiences.
 Very often going to the cinema is as much an opportunity to interact with others in your local community and contribute to the vitality of the local area as it is to watch a particular film.

 “the survival and growth of rural cinema attests to the lure and longevity of the big screen, showing that despite the emergence of a range of more convenient and less costly ways of seeing films, audiences continue to actively seek out the more traditional apparatus of the movie theatre and the social and cultural interaction this offers.